 What is Your Subsequent Treatment?

-While the following advice is generic and may vary depending on your injury diagnosis, there are several treatment goals during the subacute phase.
-These include:
+While the following advice is generic and may vary depending on your injury diagnosis, several treatment goals during the subacute phase, these include:

 Is it important to ease and safely manage your pain?
 While natural products such as ice and over-the-counter medications may assist you, the advice of a health professional is the safest option for you to control your pain.
-In some cases, the use of an electronic device such as a TENS machine may also assist your early pain relief.
+In some cases, using an electronic device such as a TENS machine may also assist your early pain relief.

 Regain Full Movement

-A primary aim of treatment, once the initial trauma has settled, is to regain your full joint, ligament and muscle range of motion.
-Your physiotherapist will identify any abnormalities and provide hands-on treatment and prescribe the relevant exercises to regain normal movement.
+Once the initial trauma has settled, a primary aim of treatment is to regain your full joint, ligament and muscle range of motion.
+Your physiotherapist will identify any abnormalities, provide hands-on treatment, and prescribe relevant exercises to regain normal movement.

 It is crucial to support the muscles surrounding your injury via strengthening exercises.
 This muscle control is important to provide support during the early recovery phase, to prevent re-injury and return you to everyday function and sport.
 Your physiotherapist will prescribe and progress injury-specific exercises individualised to your needs.